cewi/excel/README.md

 should fetch the plugin.

 You can create Excel Workbooks from views.
-This works is in [dakotas](https://github.com/dakota/CakeExcel) plugin.
+This works like in [dakotas](https://github.com/dakota/CakeExcel) plugin.
 Look there for docs.
 Additions:

 ## 1. ExcelHelper
-Takes a Query-Object and creates a worksheet from the data.
+Has a Method 'addTable' which takes a ResultSet and creates a worksheet from the data.
 Properties of the entities are set as column-headers in first row of the generated worksheet.

 Example (assumed you have an article model and controller with the usual index-action)

-include the helper in ArticleController:
+First include the helper in ArticlesController:

     public $helpers = ['Cewi/Excel.Excel'];

-add a Folder 'xlsx' in Template/Articles and create the file 'index.ctp' in this Folder:
+add a Folder 'xlsx' in Template/Articles and create the file 'index.ctp' in this Folder.
+Include this snippet of code to get an excel-file with a single worksheet called

-    <?php
-    $this->Excel->Metadata($this->name);
-    $data = $this->Excel->prepareData($articles);
-    $this->Excel->addData($data);
+'Articles':

+    $this->Excel->addTable($articles, 'Articles');

 create the link to generate the file somewhere in your app: